 To harvest propolis:

-(Depending on the breed it can be more than 300g per year) the beekeeper can use several methods -
+Depending on the breed bees can produce more than 300g per year.
+The beekeeper can use several methods -

 Pollen - Did you know?